 Malarial protection recommended: No

-Medical care: Nearest doctor is in Otjiwarongo, about 40 minutes' drive from Okonjima.
+Medical care: The nearest doctor is in Otjiwarongo, about 40 minutes' drive from Okonjima.

 Dangerous animals: High Risk

-Security measures: The whole reserve is fenced and there are armed guards at the main entrance gate.
+Security measures: The whole reserve is fenced and there are guards at the main entrance gate.

 Fire safety: There are fire extinguishers in each room and in the central areas.

 Disabled access: In Place

-Laundry facilities: Laundry can be done at an extra charge and costs between around N$10 and N$40 per item.
-If laundry is collected in the morning, it will normally be returned the same day, weather permitting.
+Laundry facilities: Laundry can be done at an extra charge and costs around N$10–40 per item.
+Weather permitting, laundry collected in the morning will normally be returned the same day.